vvilliamperez/wgups/README.md

 I'm using a min-heap data structure to sort the packages by deadline.
 This is implemented in the `MinHeap` class in `min_heap.py` using a list and helper functions to maintain the heap property.

+The relationships between data points in the min-heap are as follows:

+1. Temporal Relationships:
+   - Packages are primarily ordered by their delivery deadlines
+   - Early morning deadlines (e.g., 9:00 AM) take precedence over later deadlines (e.g., EOD)
+   - Packages with the same deadline maintain their relative order based on insertion
+   - Delayed packages (e.g., those arriving at 9:05 AM) are not included until they become available

+2. Dependency Relationships:
+   - Some packages must be delivered together (e.g., packages 13, 15, and 19)
+   - Certain packages can only be assigned to specific trucks (e.g., "Can only be on truck 2")
+   - Address updates (like package 9) affect the delivery sequence but not the heap structure
+   - Package status (AT_HUB, IN_TRANSIT, DELIVERED) determines whether a package remains in the heap

+3. Priority Relationships:
+   - Deadline is the primary sorting factor in the heap
+   - When the route algorithm runs, it combines this deadline priority with:
+     - Distance to the delivery location
+     - Current truck location
+     - Special delivery requirements
+   - This creates a dynamic priority system where the heap's order influences but doesn't solely determine delivery order

+The self-adjusting nature of the min-heap helps maintain these relationships by:
+- Automatically promoting urgent packages to the root
+- Allowing efficient removal of the highest priority package when trucks are loaded
+- Supporting dynamic updates when package statuses change (e.g., when delayed packages arrive)

+This structure ensures that when the delivery manager needs to assign packages to trucks, it can efficiently access packages in deadline order while maintaining all dependency and special delivery requirements.

 # Part E - Hash Table for Packages